DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

-Materials for a course about economic and financial data using Python.
-The course is targetted at programming newbies who would like to get some programming experience and develop their quantitative skills.
+Materials for a course about economic, financial, and business data.
+The course uses the Python programming language and is targetted at programming newbies who would like to get some programming experience and develop their quantitative skills.

 More information at: